The Complete Guide to Launching or Relaunching Your Substack in 2025

 Add a P.S.
 If you feel comfortable, ask them to do what you want: upgrade to paid, share, buy your book, etc. Include a button.

-Step 5: Ready your other welcome emails
+Step 4: Ready your other welcome emails

-Customize your free/paid/founding welcome emails to be sure they reflect your new vision/Substack:
+Customize your free/paid/founding welcome emails to be sure they reflect your new vision/Substack.

-Most likely it’s growth (asking them to share) or income (asking them to upgrade).
+Remember your goal: share, convert to paid, outside sales, etc. Most likely it’s growth (asking them to share) or income (asking them to upgrade).

 This email needs to be short and the call to action (to share or upgrade) very clear.